Child Protection & Outreach Policy

 New staff and volunteers who have regular contact with children through diocesan schools or youth programs will receive essential information pertaining to the awareness, prevention and reporting of child abuse as part of their orientation process.
 In addition, new personnel will participate in a program of training (as specified in section 3.3).
 Pastors, principals and agency administrators will ensure that all appropriate personnel receive essential information and training as outlined and will maintain a record of training completion.
 Copies of attendance records and number of training sessions will be maintained at the local school or parish level.

-It is the policy of the Diocesan Catholic Schools Office and the Diocesan Office for Catholic Youth Ministry to require the completion of a Background Criminal Investigation (BCI) check for all staff who have regular contact with children in diocesan schools, camps, or other youth activities.
+It is the policy of the Diocesan Catholic Schools Office and the Diocesan Office for Catholic Youth Ministry to require the completion of a Background Criminal Investigation (BCI) check for all staff.
 All volunteers will have a State BCI background clearance.
 A comprehensive screening and evaluative process, including a criminal background check, is currently in place for candidates for ordination Beginning in 2004, all new diocesan employees having regular contact with children will be required to complete a reference check and a BCI check.

 Section 5: Supervision Procedures When Working With Youth